 Darfur is a region in the west of Sudan, bordering Chad, in north-east Africa.
-Before the conflict Darfur had an ethnically mixed population of around six million black Africans and Arabs.
+Before the conflict Darfur had an ethnically mixed population of around 6 million black Africans and Arabs.

-This civil war has led to the deaths of between 200,000 and 400,000 civilians, although estimates vary greatly, and this figure could be much higher.
+The genocide resulted in the murder of approximately 200,000 people, although estimates vary and this figure could be much higher.
 International peacekeepers, aid agencies and the media have struggled to keep accurate records or find accurate information.
-Up to 2.6 million people are still displaced in Darfur.
-They have been forced to flee their homes to makeshift refugee camps in Darfur or Chad run by international aid agencies.
+Around 2.5 million people were displaced at this time.
+They were forced to flee their homes to makeshift refugee camps in Darfur and Chad run by international aid agencies.

 Although these initial atrocities occurred between 2003-2005, to this day violence is ongoing within the region and the situation continues to evolve.

 Watch our video to learn more about Sudan’s genocide in Darfur and countrywide persecution and atrocities.

 Top image: Um Zeifa burning village, © Brian Steidle